Perl5-FFI/FFI-Platypus-Type-StringArray/README.md

 # DESCRIPTION

 This module provides a [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) custom type for arrays of strings.
+The array is always NULL terminated.
 It is not (yet) supported as a return type.

 # SEE ALSO